AnmengHao/EverFlow-Durian-Co-Ltd/README.md

 ## Key Achievements:
 - Successfully established partnerships with **three** orchards and factories in Malaysia, reducing operational costs by **15%**.
-- Promoted **sustainable practices** and organic farming methods in Malaysian durian cultivation, preserving native durian varieties, and reducing grafting to ensure long-term benefits.
+- Promoted **sustainable practices** in Malaysian durian cultivation, including organic farming methods, enhancing biodiversity, and improving soil health and water retention for long-term benefits.
 - Introduced **six** new durian dessert varieties and seasonal specialties to the market.
 - Utilized WeChat Applet as the primary selling platform for increased engagement and direct sales.
 - Generated over **3,000** orders and built a community of **500+** durian enthusiasts, supporting a green circular economy.